If you are unable to find your exact question or answer below, then get in touch with a member of the auction team.

 The Addendum details are any revisions or additions to information contained in the catalogue or legal pack.
 Addenda are updated constantly and this is as important as these will form part of the Memorandum of Sale.

 Occasionally lots are sold or withdrawn prior to the sale.
 Check with us on the working day before the sale to ensure your particular lot is still to be offered.

 It is rare for lots to be offered in the same order as the catalogue.
 The order of sale is usually decided five days before the auction please get in touch with the auction office to get the full running order.

 It is advisable to be at the auction from the start so you can listen to the auctioneers opening announcements.

 Arrive as early as possible as we often hold our sales in town centres where parking can be restricted.
 Our advice is always to find the hall about one hour before the auction commences.
-You can always have a cup of tea or refreshment from us or once you have parked your car and located the hall, you may wish to go elsewhere.

 Our auctions can get very busy so the earlier you arrive, the more likely you are to get a seat.

 When your lot is announced and the auctioneer invites bids, you need to make your interest known.
 Please be bold with your bidding and make sure that you can see the auctioneer, but it is far more important that he can see you.
 The auctioneer will give you every opportunity to consider your bid but if you are at all concerned that you have not been seen, confirm this out loud.